 Jefferson, a purebred Himalayan. was found wandering the streets, starving, terrified...and four-paw declawed.

-WHY DECLAWED CATS END UP IN SHELTERS--OR DEAD Incredibly, some people allow cats outside after they’re declawed, defenseless against predators.
-Other folks surrender, euthanize or boot their cats out the door when they express the chronic pain suffered post-declaw by biting or avoiding the litterbox.
+WHY DECLAWED CATS END UP IN SHELTERS--OR DEAD Incredibly, some people allow cats outside--or kitty dashes out an open door--after they’re declawed, defenseless against predators.
+Other folks surrender, euthanize or kick their cats to the curb when they express the chronic pain suffered post-declaw by biting or avoiding the litterbox. .

 But at the end of the day, if furnishings are more important than those who love you unconditionally and trust you to protect them, don’t have pets.